Mission, Vision & Values

 Faculty

 Carly Squires Hutchison (she/her) is honored to be a part of the Creative Dance Center summer team since 2017!
 She holds a BFA in Musical Theatre and Minor in Dance Performance from Central Washington University.
 A musical theatre performer herself, Carly is a passionate teaching artist, director, and choreographer.
-She has taught dance and musical theatre with Village Theatre, Foundry10, Seattle Children’s Theatre, Backstage Dance Studio, Spectrum Dance Theatre, and Central Washington University (CWU).
-Carly has directed and/or choreographed with Village Theatre’s KIDSTAGE, Drama School at Seattle Children’s Theatre, Issaquah Middle School through Youth Theatre Northwest, and Everett, Blanchet, Newport, Liberty, and Auburn Riverside high schools.
+She has taught dance and musical theatre with The Evergreen School, Seattle Children’s Theatre, Village Theatre, Foundry10, Backstage Dance Studio, Spectrum Dance Theatre, and Central Washington University (CWU).
+Carly has directed and/or choreographed with The Evergreen School, Village Theatre’s KIDSTAGE, Drama School at Seattle Children’s Theatre, Issaquah Middle School through Youth Theatre Northwest, and Everett, Blanchet, Newport, Liberty, and Auburn Riverside high schools.
 Additionally, Carly has performed locally with Village Theatre, StoryBook Theater, Seattle Children’s Theatre, Taproot Theatre, Seattle Musical Theatre, Wooden O (Seattle Shakespeare), and SecondStory Repertory.
 Carly brings a buoyant and positive attitude to her teaching and loves seeing her students grow in their technical abilities as well as their life skills learned through the arts.
 She says, “The arts are a way to connect communities and get to know people from all different walks of life.
 While learning songs and dances we are learning to work together, take turns, speak kindly towards ourselves and others, and have fun while trying something new.
 Sometimes trying new things can be scary, but if you’re in a supportive environment it can be invigorating, and that’s my goal for camp!”
-Carly attended the Summer Dance Institute for Teachers, training in Brain-Compatible Dance Education, in 2018.
+Carly attended CDC’s Summer Dance Institute for Teachers, training in Brain-Compatible Dance Education, in 2018.

 View full bio